Clustering

 — TypeGHC(k, λ; nmax=2000, kern=:epanechnikov, link=:ward)

-using Geostatistical Hierarchical Clustering (GHC).
+el function determine the resulting number of clusters.
 The larger the range the more connected are nearby samples.

 Options